 TVs—all types and sizes

-West Chester Borough residents may bring their electronics to the Public Works Department, 205 Lacey Street, for a fee of $5 to be properly recycled.
+West Chester Borough residents may bring their e-waste to the Public Works Department, 205 Lacey Street, for a fee of $5 to be properly recycled.
+NO businesses please.